FNALssi/spack-mpd/doc/Creation.md

 ==> You can clone repositories for development by invoking

-  spack mpd g --suite <suite name>
+  spack mpd git-clone --suite <suite name>

-  (or type 'spack mpd g --help' for more options)
+  (or type 'spack mpd git-clone --help' for more options)

-$ spack mpd g cetlib cetlib-except hep-concurrency
+$ spack mpd git-clone cetlib cetlib-except hep-concurrency

 ==> The following repositories have been cloned: